nestybox/sysbox-ee/docs/troubleshoot.md

 This typically occurs when the source of the bind mount is owned by a user on the host that is different from the user on the host to which the system container's root user maps.
-Recall that Sysboxd containers always use the Linux user namespace and thus map the root user in the system container to a non-root user on the host.
+Recall that Sysbox containers always use the Linux user namespace and thus map the root user in the system container to a non-root user on the host.